ANTOINE1128/rails-react-two-App-front-end/README.md

 - [📝 License](#license)

-# 📖 Hello Rails-React <a name="about-project"></a>
+# 📖 Hello React Front-En <a name="about-project"></a>

-The **Hello Rails-React** is a student project.
+The **rails-react-two-app** is a student project.
 The goal is to integrate the React front-end with the Rails back-end for one versatile monolithic app that can be hosted from a single source.

-While there are different ways to achieve this, in **Hello Rails-React** I use Webpack with `jsbundling-rails` gem (this approach is recommended by [DHH](https://world.hey.com/dhh/rails-7-will-have-three-great-answers-to-javascript-in-2021-8d68191b): "It's this path you should probably pick if you're going all-in on something like React with JSX or another JavaScript framework that demands a transpilation step").
+While there are different ways to achieve this, in **rails-react-two-app** I create two separate apps (React front-end with a Rails back-end) and connect them to display a random message.

+This repo consumes API data from [rails-react-two-app](https://github.com/ANTOINE1128/rails-react-two-App) project.

 ## 🛠 Built With <a name="built-with"></a>